Transaction Tracing

 This technical document is aimed at users and developers familiar with different blockchain networks and how data is represented on-chain.

-Scenario: When a user mints LBTC from staking native BTC, the Bitcoin transaction hash to their deposit address is included in the on-chain event logs.
+Scenario: When a user mints LBTC from staking native BTC, the Bitcoin transaction hash corresponding to their deposit address is included in the on-chain event logs.

 Alternatively, via script: